A living document on how to juggle these damned things.

 keypair.
 Encaps(encaps_key)

-an asymmetric public key) to compute and return a shared secret and the encrypted ciphertext
+asymmetric public key) to compute and return a shared secret and the

 or enc